vrindger/actually_open_lean/README.md

     * `algorithm-location`: "../../../Algorithm.Python/algo.py" Yes you need the 3 dots because this will be executed from a dll inside Lean/Launcher/Debug
     * `algorithm-language` - Algorithm language selector - options CSharp, Python
     * `algorithm-type-name` - this is the name of the QCAlgorithm class you wrote in either C# or python as explained above.
     * `environment` - The config for the environment that will get run.
-Search for `live-alpaca` environment later in the example file.
-It'll mostly just be what I have for live trading.
-You can set paper for paper i think.
-Please research live source code to understand this fully?
+Search for `live-alpaca` environment later in the example file to check what settings are under that env.
 * `Dockerfile` - This builds the docker file.
 Please add whatever stuff you need in here.
 For brokerages, you will need to copy and paste my line to comment out `ValidateSubscription()` from the Brokerage code and other stuff I have in there.
-Other than that I know I've added AWS, my own projects, several brokerages etc. This example shows you one brokerage, but it should at least get you up to  executing the algorithm script you put in `algo.py`.
-Bitcoin and other wallet addresses above :')
+Other than that I've added AWS, my own projects, several brokerages etc. This example shows you one brokerage, but it should at least get you up to executing the algorithm script you put in `algo.py`.
 * `run_algo.sh` - This is the final file that you will run using `bash run_algo.sh` in a Linux shell to run the docker container that will run the lean algo.
-It contains cleanup code that cleans old containers with Lean executions that you canceled with Ctrl-C keyboard interrupts..If history is important, you will want to remove those.
-Crap this is only for Linux right now because it's a shell script.
-Open to pull requests lol
+It contains cleanup code that cleans old containers with Lean executions that you canceled with Ctrl-C keyboard interrupts.
+If history is important, you will want to remove those.
 * For cloning brokerage projects in the Dockerfile, add `GITHUB_USERNAME` and `GITHUB_PAT` (your personal access token) as environment variables to your local environment.
 In linux you would use `export GITHUB_USERNAME=vrindger` etc...

 That's it!
 Run your algorithm by going into it's directory and executing `bash run_algo.sh`!
 You will see the magical Lean get instantiated locally if you did everything right and pay me at all my crypto wallets above.